mica-ia/smartMachines/crashCourse.md

 deckardkane@RIPLEY ~/Documents/GitHub/smartMachines
 $
 ```
 This is your command line.
 You can type into it!
 The text above the $ (or next to it) will vary, depending on your username, the name of the device you're using, and your current filepath.
 The $ (or similar, it's dependent on what terminal app you're using) is just a character that prompts you for input.
 Of course, it'll only respond to specific words and phrases.
-For instance, you can type:
+For instance, you can type (and hit enter afterwards!):
 ```
 $ pwd
 ```